Total Acres: 22 acres

 Soil: Calcareous Limestone

 Vine Spacing: 11 x 11 ft. in a diamond configuration.
 360 vines/acre

 Yield: 1 ton/acre

-Michael’s dry-farmed vineyard, planted in 2003, contains 22 acres of traditional head pruned, heritage zinfandel clones sourced from the Paso Robles AVA.
-Covering a wave-like, undulating hilltop, the vineyard has varying elevations, from 1,580 to 1,735 feet.
-Dry land farming is a holistic practice with annual spring deep disking to turn the topsoil, followed by ring rolling to smooth the surface, compacting the dust mulch to seal in the available moisture.
-The site, selected for its base of top soil and minimal erosion, is appropriate for deep rooted vines.
-The installation utilized bud wood sourced from 110 and 80 year old vines which were grafted onto lime tolerant rootstock.
-Vines are spaced 11 x 11 feet in a diamond configuration, 360 vines/acre.
-Low yields are the norm, around 1 ton/acre.
-At 14 miles from the Pacific Ocean, the vineyard has ideal exposure to the natural arc of the summer sun, and benefits from the dramatic diurnal temperature cool down of 40-50 degrees from the daytime highs.
+Covering a wave-like, undulating hilltop, the vineyard has varying elevations ranging from 1,580 to 1,735 feet.
+The holistic practice of dry-land farming includes annual spring disking to turn the topsoil, followed by ring rolling to smooth the surface and seal in moisture by compacting dust.
+At 14 miles from the Pacific Ocean, the vineyard claims ideal exposure to the natural arc of the summer sun and benefits from the dramatic diurnal temperature drop of 40 to 50 degrees from daytime highs.